coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ```
 The new structure will (eventually) be that the root directory will be
 removed.
 When checked out with `coinbrew`, the same overall structure (each
-project in its own subdirectory will be maintainedm, but the root directory
+project in its own subdirectory) will be maintained, but the root directory
 won't be part of any repository and the main `configure` script is essentially
 replaced by `coinbrew` (see section below describing coinbrew).

-## Development workflows
+## Standard development workflows

-For the foreseeable future, workflows under git will be similar to those under
+This section describes standard workflows that are closely aligned with the
+workflows used in many projects in the past under SVN.
+Project managers are
+free to use any of the alternative workflows described briefly in the next
+section, as well as any other workflow of their choice.
+To take advantage of
+the `coinbrew` build script, as well as other shared services related to
+continuous integration, testing, and binary distribution, all that is required
+is that

+  * the repository be organized as described above, using the recommended
+naming conventions for branches and tags,
+  * that it use the scheme described above for dependencies,
+  * and (for now), that it use an autotools-based build system.

+In the standard workflow described here, development takes place in the
-SVN.
-Development will take place in the `master` branch (or in feature
+`master` branch (or in feature branches, as described below).
+Long-running
-branches, as described below).
-Long-running branches will be maintained for
+branches will be maintained for each stable version (as with SVN), but it is
-each stable version, but it is typically not expected that commits will be
+typically not expected that commits will be made directly to these branches.
-made directly to these branches.
-Instead, as was also the case with SVN,
+Instead, as was also the case with SVN, commits made to master will be moved
-commits made to master will be moved to the stable branches, as explained in
-the next section.
+to the stable branches, as explained in the next section.

 ### Publishing changes